 Examples of GMO Foods

 A well-known example of a GMO food is Roundup Ready corn, a variety of corn created by Monsanto Company that's resistant to the herbicide glyphosate.
 This GMO-bred glyphosate resistance stems from the addition of a bacterium gene and enables farmers to use more of the herbicide, also manufactured by Monsanto, on their fields containing the corn.

 Monsanto also has created Roundup Ready soy, alfalfa, canola, cotton, and sorghum.
-In addition, the company has genetically modified corn, soybeans, and cotton in order to introduce genes that make those crops more resistant to insects.
+In addition, the company has genetically modified corn, soybeans, and cotton in order to make those crops more resistant to insects.

 Prevalence of GMOs